Fahim-AlRazy/eye_and_hand_gesture_project/README.md

 AI Virtual Control 👁️🤚✨
 Welcome to my AI Virtual Control project!
 This is a Python application I built that transforms your webcam into a futuristic controller, allowing you to manipulate your computer's cursor and draw on a virtual canvas using just your eye movements and hand gestures.

-(I recommend replacing the image above with a GIF showcasing the app's features!)

 🚀 Features
 I've packed this application with several cool features: